t3rr0rs-end/Doxxtake/README.md

 		    python3 Doxxtake.py

 UPDATE 1: Doxxtake has been updated in the C version.
 The program now saves the information entered in the Terminal/Command Prompt to a text file and doxxtake now has an online information section so you can enter some known information.

+UPDATE 2: Python file updated to save information entered to the console into a text file.
+C file has been updated to include country.